GQCG-oss/Dalton/doc_installation/testing.rst

 It is very important that you verify that your Dalton installation correctly reproduces the reference test set before running any production calculations.

-The test set driver is CTest which can be invoked with "make test".
+The test set driver is CTest which can be invoked with "make test" after building the code.

 Environment variables for testing